Hawaii Braces For Hurricane Lane, Now A Category 5

 The "center of Lane will move very close to or over the main Hawaiian Islands from Thursday through Saturday," the weather service said in its forecast Tuesday night local time.

-A hurricane warning is usually made about 36 hours before tropical-storm-force are expected to hit a location.
+A hurricane warning is usually made about 36 hours before tropical-storm-force winds are expected to hit a location.

 Residents "rushed to stores to stock up on bottled water, ramen, toilet paper and other supplies" as the storm neared, The Associated Press reports.